KarolS/millfork/docs/faq.md

 Large programs in Millfork have been developed for Commodore 64.

-Millfork was also tested (via emulators) to run trivial programs on other 8-bit Commodore computers, Atari 8-bit computers, Apple II, BBC Micro, ZX Spectrum 48k, NEC PC-88, CP/M, NES, Game Boy, Atari 2600 and MS-DOS.
+Millfork was also tested (via emulators) to run trivial programs on other 8-bit Commodore computers, Atari 8-bit computers, Apple II, BBC Micro, ZX Spectrum 48k, NEC PC-88, MSX, CP/M, NES, Game Boy, Atari 2600 and MS-DOS.

 Support for other devices using supported processors can be easily added, usually without even modifying the compiler.